getodk/docs/odk1-src/form-logic.rst

     select_one gndr, gender, Gender,
     integer, malaria_age, Age at malaria diagnosis, once(${current_age})

-  This solution has some limitations, though.
+  This solution has some limitations:

   - The value of the calculated default will get set to the first value that the earlier question receives,